Customers are the reason why brands are shaped or shaken.

 Allowing your customers the luxury to help themselves is sometimes the best possible support you can give.

 And to do that, you need to give them quick access to immediate knowledge without requiring personal assistance.

 When you have a comprehensive knowledge base including product guides, tutorials, FAQ pages, etc. it can act as a self-service portal for customers.

 However, a knowledge base is not meant to replace human support — It is there to assist customers while allowing them the freedom of getting answers to their questions with no hassle.

 Your customers will be empowered to find their own solutions, feel accomplished, and appreciate your effort to make things easy and approachable.

-- Find solutions faster – Shifting basic support queries over to the knowledge base makes it easy for the customers to find answers and save time from connecting with the agent and being in the queue.
+- Deliver solutions faster – Shifting basic support queries over to the knowledge base makes it easy for the customers to find answers and save time from connecting with the agent and being in the queue.

 Customer expectations should drive how businesses perceive and deliver support.
-It means businesses need to align with the customer expectations.
+It means businesses need to align with customer expectations.
 However, response time is a customer-related metric and businesses need to be as close as possible to improve customer response time.

 Every business should strive to provide fast response time as it is a direct metric that impacts higher customer satisfaction.
 With a solid process, businesses will be able to achieve the desired net promoter (NPS) scores.